Code-Institute-Submissions/benbourgeois-benbourgeois/README.md

 ## Features
 ### Existing Features
-Timer to track how long it takes to finish game Instant refresh through reset button
+-Timer to track how long it takes to finish game -Instant refresh through reset button
-Collapsing Home/Game menu bar
+-Collapsing Home/Game menu bar

 ### Features Left to Implement
-Having an alert pop up to refresh page when done Making a second version that is bigger/more challenging Adding a new game page with new game
+-Having an alert pop up to refresh page when done -Making a second version that is bigger/more challenging -Adding a new game page with new game

 ### Technologies